 2. Click on Settings.

-5. Now go to Memsource Cloud.
-Click on Setup and then Human Translation Engines.
+5. Now go to Memsource.
+Click on Setup and scroll down to the Integrations section.
+Click on Human Translation Engines.
 Create a new Gengo engine and enter your Gengo API keys.
 Select Sandbox if you have free testing (sandbox) Gengo account.

-7. Set the translating options.
-Please note that only non empty segment will be sent for translation.
+7. Set your translating options.
+Please note that only non-empty segments will be sent for translation.

 - Select Quality (Standard or Business)

 - See Wordcount and Price

 - If you have a Glossary set up in your Gengo account, you can send its ID.

 - Add a comment for the translator.
 All Gengo orders sent from Memsource have the comment "Please note that this is a fully automated system, we are not able to reply to comments at this time.
 If you have any questions, please contact Gengo support." created automatically.